JoseyMedley/yiimp_install_script/README.md

 ---

-## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use Tpruvot's Yiimp)
+## Install script for yiimp on Debian Bookworm

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !
+USE THIS SCRIPT ON FRESH INSTALL DEBIAN BOOKWORM !

 Connect on your VPS =>